solana-nft-programs/staking-ui/README.md

-e# Cardinal Staking UI
+e#  Staking UI

-This repository hosts the UI inteface that powers **https://stake.cardinal.so** for staking NFTs on Solana.
+This repository hosts the UI inteface that powers **https://stake.host.so** for staking NFTs on Solana.

 Use this repo to create and deploy stake pools with built-in reward distribution, or build your own custom interface with our underlying staking protocol.